Definition – What is a Sales Cycle?

 What is the difference between sales cycle and sales process?

-How can I speed up my sales cycle?
+How do I shorten my sales cycle?

 How to improve your sales cycle?